JarrLane/CTF-writeups/Herd Mentality Hackabull 2025.md

 ![image](https://github.com/user-attachments/assets/4ef7b6db-5473-469a-add9-cc6e5530dd68)

 We see the key is NightCity.
 Originally I was confused because I only decoded it once, but when i used the magic wand it automatically decoded it 3 times, use the magic wand tool if in doubt because there is a chance it can find the proper way to decode.
+The magic wand tool in cyber chef is when cyberchef tries to automatically determine which encoding is used, sometimes it helps sometimes it is wrong.
+In this case it definitely helped.

 ![image](https://github.com/user-attachments/assets/50662577-cd9f-4aa6-b06c-9ae7d7ecf151)